SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 > [!NOTE]
 > The path of the package depends on your solution name (see your project configuration) as well as the `Source Alias` you defined earlier, make sure they match.

+> [!NOTE]
+> You can upload a solution to a site collection app catalog by adding `--appCatalogUrl https://$(tenant).sharepoint.com/$(catalogsite) --scope site`

 ![uploading the package to the catalog](../../images/azure-devops-spfx-16.png)

 ### Deploying the Application

 The final step in the setup is to deploy the application to the App Catalog to make it available to all site collections within the tenant as its latest version.
-Add another `Command Line` task and paste the following command line in the `Script` field `o365 spo app deploy --name sp-fx-devops.sppkg --appCatalogUrl https://$(tenant).sharepoint.com/$(catalogsite)`
+Add another `Command Line` task and paste the following command line in the `Script` field `o365 spo app deploy --name sp-fx-devops.sppkg`

 > [!NOTE]
 > Make sure you update the package name.

+> [!NOTE]
+> You can deploy a solution from a site collection app catalog by adding `--appCatalogUrl https://$(tenant).sharepoint.com/$(catalogsite) --scope site`

 ![Deploying the package to the catalog](../../images/azure-devops-spfx-17.png)